 Treating STIs

-Sexually active individuals should get tested at least once a year.
-Many STIs do not have symptoms, or have symptoms that are similar to other health issues.
+How often individuals should get tested for STIs depends on their sexual activity, but it is generally recommended that sexually active individuals get tested at least once a year.
+Many STIs do not have symptoms, or have symptoms that are similar to other health issues, which is why routine testing is important.
 Many young adults will have an STI and not realize it.
-For example, 1 in 7 people living with HIV do not know that they are positive.
+For example, 50-75% of individuals with chlamydia have no symptoms.

-The only way to know whether or not you have an STI is to get tested.
+The only way to know whether or not someone has an STI is to get tested.
 The Student Health Center provides STI testing.

-Even though some STIs cannot be cured, all STIs can be treated.
-It is important to get tested and get treatment for STIs to avoid more serious health issues.
+All STIs can be treated.
+Bacterial STIs like chlamydia are treated with antibiotics.
+Viral STIs cannot be “cured,” but antiviral medications can be used to manage symptoms.
+Parasitic STIs can be treated using antibiotics (trichomoniasis) or other modalities.
+It is important to get tested and treated for STIs to avoid more serious health issues.
 Only a healthcare provider can test for STIs and prescribe any necessary treatment.
+If you have questions about STI prevention, testing, or treatment, talk to your medical provider.

 Campus Resources